Sew Half-Square Triangles Easier (and More Accurately!)

 Oversize Your Triangle-Squares

 Some patterns will call for you to cut your squares at a measurement that ends in 7/8" or 3/8", which means if you sew accurately, your triangle-squares will finish at the exact right size.
 Many quilters choose to oversize their squares by at least 1/8" and then trim them to the right size after sewing, so they can be sure their blocks are accurate.
 But trimming can be time-consuming without the right tools.
-We suggest getting an acrylic ruler meant for trimming triangle-squares to make the trimming process easier.
+We suggest getting an acrylic ruler meant for trimming half-square triangles to make the trimming process easier.

-Lindsay's favorite rulers are the Clearly Perfect Slotted Trimmers from New Leaf Stitches.
-Lindsay says: "These rulers are so handy and can trim triangle-squares in a variety of sizes.
+My favorite rulers for this are the Clearly Perfect Slotted Trimmers from New Leaf Stitches.
+These rulers are so handy and can trim half-square triangles in a variety of sizes.
 You simply line up the line on the ruler with the stitching line, trim along the two sides of the ruler, and trim inside the notches to eliminate the dog ears.
-It gets me perfect triangle-squares every time!"

 Buy the Clearly Perfect Slotted Trimmers on Amazon or Fat Quarter Shop.